emcvipr/controller-openstack-cinder/README.md

 ```
 Note 3: set vipr_emulate_snapshot to True, if the ViPR vpool has VMAX or VPLEX as the backing storage.

+Note 4: Starting with Liberty release of Openstack, ScaleIO nova driver is upstream.
+Hence, no additional steps are needed to configure the ScaleIO nova driver.

 * Modify the rpc_response_timeout value in /etc/cinder/cinder.conf to at least 5 minutes. if this value does not already exist within the cinder.conf file, please add it